Last year, my friend checked her Instagram engagement numbers and noticed something unusual.

 Since Instagram is purely visual, it’s an incredibly captivating way to make a connection with your customers.

-But only if you know how to use it in 2018.
+But only if you know how to use it.

-Let’s take a look at the top Instagram trends all marketers need to know about in 2018.
+Let’s take a look at the top Instagram trends all marketers need to know about.

 1. Instagram is becoming ‘pay to play’